rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

 1. Once the message preset has been created, it displays in the list with the **[!UICONTROL Processing]** status.

     During this step, several checks will be performed to verify that it has been configured properly.
-The processing time is around **48h-72h**, and can take up to **7-10 days**.
+The processing time is around **48h-72h**, and can take up to **7-10 business days**.

     These checks include deliverability tests that are performed by Adobe deliverability team: